 Donating a pint of blood takes about 10 minutes, during which you’ll be seated comfortably or lying down.
 After donation, there are drinks and snacks offered to help you rest up and replace the fluids lost.
 The body will replenish itself over a few days.

-What is the donation criteria?
+What is the blood donation criteria?

-- Are between 16 and 65 years old
+- Are between 16 and 65 years old (those up to 75 years old may be eligible upon further assessment)

 - Weigh at least 41 kg (90 lbs)